Tyske Ludder

 Tyske Ludder is a German EBM band.
 Their members include Claus Albers, Olaf A. Reimers, Ralf Homann and Sebastian I. Hartmann.
 In 2008 they appeared at the Infest in Bradford.
 And in May 2009 they appeared at the Wave-Gotik-Treffen in Leipzig and the M'era Luna Festival in Hildesheim, Germany.
-The phrase Tyske Ludder directly translated means "German whores" in Danish and Norwegian and was used in those countries to describe a native woman that was romantically involved with a German soldier during World War II.
+The phrase Tyske Ludder directly translated means "German whores" in Danish and Norwegian and was used in Denmark to describe a native woman that was romantically involved with a German soldier during World War II.

 History

 Claus Albers and Olaf A. Reimers met during the early 1980s in school.
 Reimers played in various rock and punk bands, but after becoming frustrated with the arrangements approached Albers to start a new band.
 The duo started out with a third member as a bassist under the name Der Kleine Rosa Plüschelefant, Der Kleiner Haben Wollte as a punk and new wave project.
 They later renamed to The Leaders of Men and drifted towards a more industrial/EBM sound.
 After a few live performances and a demo recording, the band reverted to a duo of Albers and Reimers and took a deliberate turn into an all-electronic format circa 1989.
 Ralf Homann joined as live support while the band considered a name change.
 Desiring a Nordic-sounding, provocative name, they settled on Tyske Ludder, essentially a Norwegian slur for women who consorted with occupying German soldiers in World War II.

 By 1993, the band gained the attention of the German KM-Musik label and recorded their first studio album, Bombt Die Mörder? which was released by the label in 1994.
 The album's content and title were inspired by growing right-wing extremism in Europe and the civil war in the former Yugoslavia.
 Their second album, Dalmarnock, followed in 1995 and was produced by André Schmechta of X Marks the Pedwalk at his T.G.I.F.
 Studios.

 Reimers subsequently relocated for professional reasons which put a strain on the band's ability to produce music together.
 They managed to compile material for the Creutzfeldt E.P. in 1996, but then took a creative break until 2003 to concentrate on their personal and professional lives.